duckdb/duckdb-web/docs/extensions/mysql_scanner.md

 The [`mysql_scanner` extension](https://github.com/Mytherin/mysql_scanner) allows DuckDB to directly read and write data from/to a running MySQL instance.
 The data can be queried directly from the underlying MySQL database.
 Data can be loaded from MySQL tables into DuckDB tables, or vice versa.

+> The MySQL Scanner extension is currently in preview and not yet available as a binary package.

 ## Reading Data from MySQL